ilolis/ilolis.github.io/blog/2023-02-15-redis-durability.md

-However, it's important to note that this approach comes with significant performance  trade-off.
+However, it's important to note that this approach comes with a significant performance  trade-off.
 Waiting for all your replicas to acknowledge a write operation can result in increased latency and reduced throughput, especially when your application is read-heavy requiring many replicas.

 #### Option 2: Make Redis a persistence database
 Since Redis stores all of your data in-memory, you should be aware that in the above solution, if the master and all of the replicas fail due to hardware issues, you will lose your data permanently.
 To make your Redis durable, you can configure Redis to dump your data to durable storage such as an SSD or an HDD.